-Robert Keefer's career in IT and security spans over behavioral health patients.
-The Pew Charitable Trusts.

-20 years, with a keen focus on helping organizations achieve success by continually increasing trust and comprehensively improving security programs.
-Not only has Robert held many notable jobs across security functions, but he was a Cybersecurity Adjunct Instructor at the University of Michigan, has co-authored a book, and advised the Michigan Department of Health and Human Services on policy and procedure to secure the privacy of
+Robert Keefer's career in IT and security spans over 20 years, with a keen focus on helping organizations achieve success by continually increasing trust and comprehensively improving security programs.
+Not only has Robert held many notable jobs across security functions, but he was a Cybersecurity Adjunct Instructor at the University of Michigan, has co-authored a book, and advised the Michigan Department of Health and Human Services on policy and procedure to secure the privacy of behavioral health patients.

-Robert's previous experience includes Senior Security Analyst at Eastern Michigan University, Lead Security Architect at Health Alliance Plan, Information Security Program Manager at Harman International, then moving into CISO roles at Tweddle Group and his current organization as Associate Director, Security Operations at
+Robert's previous experience includes Senior Security Analyst at Eastern Michigan University, Lead Security Architect at Health Alliance Plan, Information Security Program Manager at Harman International, then moving into CISO roles at Tweddle Group and his current organization as Associate Director, Security Operations at The Pew Charitable Trusts.